Multilingual Education (MLE)

 Intervention strategies

-Demonstration Programs
+Demonstration Programmes

-- Key Objectives of demonstration –
+- Key objectives of demonstration programmes –

 - Strengthen children’s higher order thinking abilities and oral expression in L1, children’s most familiar language.